Candlelighters support children with cancer and their families across Yorkshire, through the toughest times of their lives.

 You make this possible - our supporters, volunteers, and fundraisers.
 Whether you give your time, take on a challenge, or donate, you’re changing lives for children and families facing childhood cancer.

-Maddie was diagnosed with leukaemia in June 2018, aged just 5.
+Matilda was diagnosed with leukaemia in 2022, aged just three.

 <